Internships in Mongolia

 Now is a prime opportunity to explore this rather untouched nook of the world.
 A great way to develop yourself and make a positive impact on the country is to journey to Mongolia on an internship placement.
 The idea of interns coming to Mongolia has starting to gain popularity and with this, a various selection of different programs.

 Whether you are a current student wishing to gain practical experience or a working professional looking for another perspective, Mongolia is sure to provide insights into a world like no other.
-Go from working on a human rights case to herding yaks on the Mongolian steppes; it matters not where you are as there will be treasures of knowledge and experiences around every corner.
+From working on a human rights case to herding yaks on the Mongolian steppes; it matters not where you are as there will be treasures of knowledge and experiences around every corner.

 Journalism and Media

-• Radio Station Interns are given the opportunity to work as both presenters and behind the scenes.
+• Radio Station: Interns are given the opportunity to work as both presenters and behind the scenes.
 Imagine dabbling in the areas of production and/or broadcasting, or perhaps fronting your own chat show!
 You could be producing a radio show or out on the town searching out stories; either option lends you the opportunity to connect with local people and be the voice to your story, their story, or the combination of both.

-• Television The local staff are eager for you to bring new and exciting skills to the job along with your foreign ideas and perspectives.
+• Television: The local staff are eager for you to bring new and exciting skills to the job along with your foreign ideas and perspectives.
 With cuttings and tapes to bring home, a Mongolian internship within the area of television is an interesting way to add something extra to your portfolio.

 Healthcare